stbaione/llm-dev/halo-models.md

 2) large files upload to [sharkblobs](https://portal.azure.com/#@amdcloud.onmicrosoft.com/resource/subscriptions/8c190d1b-eb91-48d5-bec5-3e7cb7412e6c/resourceGroups/pdue-nod-ai-rg/providers/Microsoft.Storage/storageAccounts/sharkblobs/storagebrowser) -> "halo-models" container on Azure and put link to that in the table(s) below
 3) Very large files, store on GPU server and note the name/location of/on the machine in table(s) below

-Note: If a link to Azure sharkblob below gives you an error, either use az cli to download (see section Accessing sharkblobs on Azure) or click on [sharkblobs](https://portal.azure.com/#@amdcloud.onmicrosoft.com/resource/subscriptions/8c190d1b-eb91-48d5-bec5-3e7cb7412e6c/resourceGroups/pdue-nod-ai-rg/providers/Microsoft.Storage/storageAccounts/sharkblobs/storagebrowser) , then click on "Blob-containers" and then navigate to the file manually and download it.
+Note: If a link to Azure sharkblob below gives you an error, either use az cli to download (see section Accessing sharkblobs on Azure) or click on [sharkblobs](https://portal.azure.com/#@amdcloud.onmicrosoft.com/resource/subscriptions/8c190d1b-eb91-48d5-bec5-3e7cb7412e6c/resourceGroups/pdue-nod-ai-rg/providers/Microsoft.Storage/storageAccounts/sharkblobs/storagebrowser) , then click on "Blob containers" and then navigate to the file manually and download it.

 ## TP1
 Models           |     FP16        |   FP8           |     Q4_K         |    Q4_1       |    Attention IRs